-As of version 1.2, BioStar allows administrators and operators to manage time and attendance functions, including setting up time categories, daily schedules, shifts, holiday rules, and leave periods, as well as creating, modifying, and viewing time and attendance reports.
-Managers can view T&A reports for all users and users can view reports of their own T&A activities.
+Administrators are capable of adding and configuring devices, users, doors, zones, and access groups.
+They also can manage time and attendance functions, including setting up time categories, daily schedules, shifts, holiday rules, and leave periods, as well as creating, modifying, and viewing time and attendance reports.
+In addition, administrators can create custom administrator levels that are granted various privileges for the BioStar system menus.